UNO-CSCI4830/StoryMode/installation.md

 ```bash
 docker --version
 ```
-Once Docker is installed you can run StoryMode using the command below.
+Once Docker is installed you can run StoryMode using the command below (you may need to compose down first).

 #### To run:
 ```bash